Departments may set their preferred wage rate from the options below:

 Graduate Assistantships perform paraprofessional work that requires background attained in a bachelor’s degree program and specialized knowledge acquired through academic preparation.
 Essential duties may be complex and require the student to use problem-solving and decision-making skills or to apply subject matter expertise.
 Duties are intended to provide practical experience and application of theory and methods described in, and augment, the student’s master’s degree program.

-This pay rate is approved only for qualifying positions for students in the following graduate programs: Master of Arts/Student Development Administration, Master of Nursing, Master of Sports Administration and Leadership, and Master of Software Engineering.
+This pay rate is approved only for qualifying positions for students in the following graduate programs: Master of Arts/Student Development Administration, Master of Nursing, Master in Sport Business Leadership, and Master of Software Engineering.

 In accordance with prevailing wage law, as dictated by the new Seattle Minimum Wage, the posted student employment minimum wage will increase by $0.55 from $15.45 to $16.00 per hour as of January 1, 2019.